Atharva-Yadav29/Micromouse_v1/README.md

 </details>

 ### 🔋 PCB Design
-The PCB was designed in [KiCad / Altium / Eagle].
-It is a [2-layer / 4-layer] board with surface mount components.
+The PCB was designed in KiCad.
+It is a 2-layer board with surface mount components.

 | Top Layer | Bottom Layer | Schematic |
 | :---: | :---: | :---: |